How to Write an Executive Cover Letter: Example and Tips

 What exactly are hiring managers looking for?

+Let us put your mind at rest.
 Cover letters should be your introduction to the employer.
-It's your chance to say hello and why you would be an asset to the company.
-As an executive, it's even more important.
-Your role will be monumental, so your first impression has to be fantastic.
+It's your chance to say hello and explain why you would be an asset to the company.
+As an executive, it's even more important to perfect this part of the process.
+Your role will be monumental, so your first impression has to be on point.

 An executive cover letter should be written in a compelling and professional manner.
 Be sure to mention your key skills in leadership, people management, and business growth.
-You can do this through highlighting aspects of your resume or showcasing your story in a short manner.
-Including a short list of your strongest skills is a great way to include leadership skills, too.
+You can do this by highlighting aspects of your resume or briefly showcasing your story.
+You may choose to Include a short list of your strongest skills to demonstrate your leadership.

 Effective executive cover letter example